ctmphuongg/weapon-detection-app/UI/README.md

 5. The frontend displays the video feed and updates detection information

 ### Detection System
+1. When the server starts, the video stream of the camera will run.
-1. Each frame is processed by the YOLO model
+2. Each frame is processed by the YOLO model
-2. Detected objects are filtered for weapons
+3. Detected objects are filtered for weapons
-3. Detection results include:
+4. Detection results include:
    - Object class (weapon type)
    - Confidence score
    - Bounding box coordinates
-4. Results are sent to the frontend via a REST API endpoint
+5. Results are sent to the frontend via a REST API endpoint
+6. At the same time, if a dangerous object is detected, it will start confidence checks.
+If it's confident enough, server will sent request to Critical's Reach service to send notifications.

 ## Setup Instructions